-- 2. If the Supervisory Board's collective suitability is assessed positively, the Supervisory Board deems that its composition is suitable and sufficient to perform its duties. - 3.
-If an assessment or re-assessment concludes that a given individual is not suitable, the individual will not be appointed a Supervisory Board member, and if having been appointed earlier, the individual should be removed and replaced by a suitable person. - 4.
-If an assessment or re-assessment identifies easily remediable shortcomings in the Supervisory Board members' knowledge, skills or experience, the Committee should take appropriate corrective measures to overcome these shortcomings in a timely manner.
+- 1. Appointment of a Supervisory Board member should be preceded by the candidate's positive suitability assessment. - If the Supervisory Board's collective suitability is assessed positively, the Annual General Meeting deems that its composition is suitable and sufficient to perform its duties. - 3.
+If an assessment or re-assessment concludes that a given individual is not suitable, the individual will not be appointed as a Supervisory Board member, and if having been appointed earlier, the individual should be removed and replaced by a suitable person. - 4.
+If an assessment or re-assessment identifies easily remediable shortcomings in the Supervisory Board members' knowledge, skills or experience which do not adversely impact prudent and stable management of the Bank and which can be eliminated within a short time, the Committee should take appropriate corrective measures to overcome these shortcomings in a timely manner.
 This does not apply to the criteria of reputation, honesty and integrity. - 5.
-If it is determined that the assessed individuals have certain competence shortcomings, Personal Development Plans will be designed to ensure that these shortcomings are remedied.
-Personal Development Plans are designed by the Committee Chairman with the support of the Bank's organisational units responsible for senior management skills development. - 6.
-Reports on progress against Personal Development Plans are presented to the Committee after the expiry of the due dates for implementing the recommendations set out in the Personal Development Plans. - 7.
+In the circumstances referred to in Paragraph 10 (3), a member of the Supervisory Board may be appointed subject to upgrading the required knowledge within the defined timeframe, yet no longer than three months. - 6.
+If it is determined that the assessed individuals have certain skills gaps, Personal Development Plans will be designed to ensure that these shortcomings are remedied.
+The Personal Development Plans are designed by the Committee Chairman with the support of the Bank's organisational units responsible for senior management skills development. - 7.
+Reports on progress against the Personal Development Plans are presented to the Committee after the expiry of the due dates for implementing recommendations set out in the Personal Development Plans. - 8.
 If an assessment or re-assessment concludes that the Supervisory Board is not collectively suitable, the Committee should decide on appropriate corrective measures.
 When corrective measures are taken, the situation and shortcomings of an individual member or the Supervisory Board on a collective basis should be considered.
-Appropriate corrective measures may include, but are not limited to: adapting the distribution of duties among the Supervisory Board members; replacing certain members; recruiting additional members; possible measures to mitigate conflicts of interest; training for single members or training for the Supervisory Board collectively to ensure the individual and collective suitability of the Supervisory Board. - 8.
+Appropriate corrective measures may include, but are not limited to: adapting the distribution of duties among the Supervisory Board members; replacing certain members; recruiting additional members; possible measures to mitigate conflicts of interest; training for individual members or training for the Supervisory Board collectively to ensure the individual and collective suitability of the Supervisory Board. - 9.
 In any case, the KNF should be informed without delay of any material shortcomings identified concerning any single member of the Supervisory Board and the Supervisory Board as a whole.
-The information should include the measures taken or envisaged to remedy those shortcomings and the timeline for their implementation.
+The notification should include measures taken or envisaged to remedy those shortcomings and the timeline for their implementation. - 10.
+The Supervisory Board members or candidates for such roles should notify the Committee of any changes to the information presented as part of the suitability assessment process.
+Prior to the assessment, the Committee confirms that the presented data is valid.